mythfish/vim/README.md

+# This project is fork from https://github.com/amix/vimrc.git, only adding some configs(my_configs.vim) and plugins(my_plugin/) which are my preferred.

 # The Ultimate vimrc

 Over the last 8 years I have used and tweaked Vim.
 This is my Ultimate vimrc.